 6. Live in your car if you are being evicted with no place to go

-Living in your car might not be a present experience but it will for sure be better than living on the streets.
-There are many people who are currently living in their cars due to different financial setbacks.
-In case you are being evicted with no place to go, consider your car as a temporary shelter.
+Living in your car might not be a present experience, but it will certainly be better than living on the streets.
+Many people are currently living in their vehicles due to different financial setbacks.
+If you are being evicted without a place to go, consider your car a temporary shelter.

-Since you will not have a home, living in your car means that you might need a place you can safely park during the night.
-There are stores that let you park and sleep in their parking lots during the night.
-You will need to do your own research to find a place that works for you.
-You can also find safe public places in your city that allow you to park and sleep in your car without interruptions.
+Since you will not have a home, living in your car means you might need a place to park during the night safely.
+Some stores let you park and sleep in their parking lots at night.
+You will need to do some research to find a place that works for you.
+You can also find safe public areas in your city that allow you to park and sleep in your car without interruptions.

 7. Use your emergency fund to cover your rent

 Your emergency fund is designed to cover you during emergencies.
-In case you are being evicted with no place to go, consider using your emergency fund to cover your rent payments.
+If you are being evicted with nowhere to go, consider using your emergency fund to cover your rent payments.
 For example, if you recently lost a job and fell behind on your rent payments, you can use savings in your emergency account to pay for rent.

-After getting a job, your can rebuild your emergency fund.
+After getting a job, you can rebuild your emergency fund.

 Should you become homeless while having money sitting in your savings account?
-That would not be a good financial decision.
-Getting kicked out of your rental place through the eviction process is a real emergency.
-Use the money you saved to cover your greatest needs and rebuild your account later.
+That would not be an excellent financial decision.
+Getting kicked out of your rental place through eviction is a real emergency.
+Use the money you save to cover your current financial needs and rebuild your account later.

 8. Stay at a local shelter

-Before you officially start living on the streets, stay with a local shelter after being evicted.
+Before living on the streets, stay with a local shelter after being evicted.
 Having no place to go when being evicted does not mean you will go directly on the streets.
-Many cities and local governments have places where you can stay temporarily while figuring out what do to.
+Many cities and local governments have places to stay temporarily while figuring out what to do.

-Keep in mind that the shelter might not be present or have all the resources you need.
+Remember that the shelter might not be present or have all the resources you need.
 You might not even have access to things you are used to.
-But, it might help you recover from the eviction and get back on your feet.
+But it will help you recover from the eviction and get back on your feet.

 Main causes of eviction

-Although there are a lot of reasons a landlord might initiate the eviction process, the main reasons for evictions are late rent payments or no paying at all.
+Although a landlord might initiate the eviction process for many reasons, the main reasons for evictions are late rent payments or nonpayment.
 The following are some of the causes of evictions.

 - Not paying rent.
-Late payments or not paying your rent at all will lead to an eviction.
+Late payments or not paying your rent will lead to an eviction.

 - Violation of lease terms.
 Lease terms show what each party is responsible for.
 For example, if the lease states that you are responsible for snow removal and mowing the yard, your landlord might terminate the lease and evict you if you do not comply with this rule.
-You might also be evicted in you violate the no smoking or no pet policies.
-In case you have more people living in the rental home than what the lease allows, the landlord could choose to evict you.
+You might also be evicted if you violate the no smoking or no pet policies.
+If more people live in the rental home than the lease allows, the landlord could choose to evict you.
 Damaging the property or violating the housing codes can also get you kicked out.

 - Not renewing your lease on time.
 Some landlords automatically turn your lease into a month-to-month lease when you do not renew your lease on time.
 Others might evict you when you fail to renew your lease on time.

 - Illegal activities.
-Any activities you conduct that are not supported by law can get you evicted.
-Some of the illegal activities you should never get involved in include but are not limited to human trafficking, prostitution, violence, theft, assault, possession of an illegal firearm, and any activities that involve illegal substances, etc.
+Any activities you conduct not supported by law can get you evicted.
+Some of the illegal activities you should never get involved in include but are not limited to human trafficking, prostitution, violence, theft, assault, possession of an illegal firearm, and any activities that involve illegal substances etc.

 - Other activities that are not supported by the lease.

-The reason you are being evicted is probably due to not paying your rent on time or paying at all.
-You could also be evicted due to violation of other lease terms.
-If you are being evicted with no place to go and manage to find the required amount during the pay-or-quit time, the eviction process will be dismissed, according to Doorloop.
+You are probably being evicted for not paying your rent on time or violating other lease terms.
+According to Doorloop, the eviction process will be dismissed if you are being evicted with no place to go and cannot find the required amount during the pay-or-quit time.

-By accepting the lease, the landlord is voluntarily waiving the rights to continue with the initial eviction process.
-According to Rent Prep, If the landlord also accepts the rent payment after the eviction lawsuit has been filed, the court will dismiss the suit.
-That is the eviction cannot proceed as initially filed because some rent payments have been accepted by the landlord.
+By accepting the lease, the landlord voluntarily waives the right to continue with the initial eviction process.
+According to Rent Prep, the court will dismiss the suit if the landlord accepts the rent payment after the eviction lawsuit has been filed.
+The eviction cannot proceed as initially filed because the landlord has accepted some rent payments.
 In this case, the landlord must start over with the eviction process if he/she still wants to evict you.

-If the Eviction Action is in motion only because you have not paid your rent and you lose the case, you might still pay and stay.
+If the Eviction Action is in motion only because you have not paid your rent and lost the case, you might still pay and stay.
 Your state might have a different rule regarding this scenario.
-In the state of MN, for example, in order to pay and stay, you must pay the past due rent, interest if applicable, attorney fees, and any cost of action and other fees.
+In the state of MN, for example, to pay and stay, you must pay the past due rent, interest if applicable, attorney fees, and any cost of action and other fees.

 How far your eviction process goes will also depend on the reason you are being evicted in the first place.
-For example, if you fell behind on your rent payment and are involved in illegal activities, you might still be evicted even in you pay your rent in full.
-Regardless of how much you are paying, no landlord will keep you around when you are not lawfully staying on the premises.
+For example, if you fall behind on your rent payment and are involved in illegal activities, you might still be evicted even if you pay your rent in full.
+Regardless of how much you pay, no landlord will keep you around when you are not lawfully staying on the premises.

 Can you be evicted for not paying rent on time?

-The eviction process is not something landlord approach with open arms.
-Eviction records also do not look good on the tenants renting history.
+Landlords do not approach the eviction process with open arms.
+Eviction records also do not look good on tenants’ renting histories.
 In other words, the eviction negatively affects the tenant’s ability to find another apartment in the future.
-Since the eviction process affects both tenants and landlords, most landlords apply fees and charges for late rent payments for up to a given number of days.
+Since the eviction process affects both tenants and landlords, most landlords apply fees for late rent payments for up to a given number of days.

 For example, if your rent was due on the 2nd date of the month and you did not pay it by the due date, your landlord could charge you a $45 late fee when you pay the next day and $5 per day or 30 days.
-If the rent is not received together with all accumulated late fees, the landlord can send you the pay-or-leave notice.
+The landlord can send you the pay-or-leave notice if the rent is not received, along with all accumulated late fees.

-Keep in mind that your lender might also initiate an eviction action after the rent was not paid by the due.
+Remember that your lender might also initiate an eviction action after the rent is not paid by the due date.
 It will all depend on the structure of the lease.
 Having an eviction notice also does not mean you are being evicted the same day.
-You still have a lot of chances and options to turn things around before you can officially be evicted.
+You still have many chances and options to turn things around before you can officially be evicted.

 According to Housing Link, you might still revert the eviction process through the redeeming tenancy process.
-During this process, the lease might require that you pay all past due rent, charges, and fees, plus possible court filing fees.
+During this process, the lease might require you to pay all past-due rent, charges, and possible court filing fees.

-Most states require that a landlord gives you a few days to pay or vacate the premises.
-According to Doorloop, the landlord must give you a 14 days Notice to Quit in the state of Minnesota.
-If you manage to find the required rent and all late fees and charges during this time period, the eviction process will stop.
-You can also avoid eviction by moving out of the property before the 14 days elapses.
+Most states require that a landlord give you a few days to pay or vacate the premises.
+According to Doorloop, the landlord must give you a 14-day Notice to Quit in Minnesota.
+The eviction process will stop if you find the required rent and all late fees during this period.
+You can also avoid eviction by moving out of the property before the 14 days elapse.

 Can you be evicted for not signing a new lease?

 A lease is a legal document that binds a tenant and the landlord.
 Under the lease terms, a tenant gets to stay in the property until the lease ends.
-Many landlords require that you give them a 60 days notice if you are planning to vacate the property.
+Many landlords require you to give them a 60-day notice if you plan to vacate the property.
 Shorter notices might be acceptable.
-But, most lenders will charge you a fee for giving them short notice to vacate.
-You might also receive a notification letter from your landlord asking whether you are planning to renew the lease or vacate the property.
-The letter will have instructions on what to do in any of the two cases.
+But most lenders will charge you a fee for giving them short notice to vacate.
+You might also receive a notification letter from your landlord asking whether you plan to renew or vacate the property.
+The letter will instruct what to do in the two cases.
 Usually, these notices come during the last one or two months of your lease term.

-According to Rocket Lawyer, your landlord may request that you sign a new lease or move out in case you don’t want to sign a new lease.
+According to Rocket Lawyer, your landlord may request you sign a new lease or move out if you don’t want to.
 If you don’t move out and do not renew the lease, the landlord can send you an eviction notice and start the eviction process.

 The rules are different from one state to another.
 Also, leases differ from one landlord to another.
-So, make sure that you understand the terms of the lease, the legal and financial support you have from your state, and how to properly navigate through the eviction process
+So, ensure you understand the lease terms, the legal and financial support you have from your state, and how to navigate the eviction process properly.

 What is a good reason to be late on rent?